JoeyMBrown/JoeyMBrown/README.md

 Here are some ideas to get you started:
 -->
+## To get Joey up and running:
+# 1. Brew coffee
+# 2. Mention React or Node
+# 3. Mention the problem is impossible
+# 4. Results

 -🔭 I’m currently working on: Node, React, and JS.\
 -🌱 I’m currently learning to understand: The git flow in a large team setting.\
 -👯 I’m looking to collaborate on: Full-stack applications that will test my current understanding of React and Node.\